cyborguk/cyborguk.github.io/_posts/2021-02-22-drm-disaster.md

 readers - early generation Kindle and Kobo ones.
-Over the years, despite knowing the [numerous](https://www.bbc.co.uk/news/technology-47810367) [risks](https://www.theguardian.com/technology/2009/jul/17/amazon-kindle-1984) of owning DRM-restricted content, I seem to have picked up around 130 books, picking up most of these when heavily discounted.
-I figured that these were one-off, almost disposable low cost items - but over time, this has built into a significant library.
-I enjoy using an e-ink reader on holiday, or outdoors in summer, but more commonly I enjoy reading in bed at night on a tablet in dark mode - something that can't be done with a real book with a sleeping spouse beside you.
+Over the years, despite knowing the [numerous](https://www.bbc.co.uk/news/technology-47810367) [risks](https://www.theguardian.com/technology/2009/jul/17/amazon-kindle-1984) of owning DRM-restricted content, I've picked up books from Amazon when they have been heavily discounted.
+I figured that these were one-off, almost disposable low cost items - but over time, this has built into a significant library of around 130 books.
+I enjoy using an e-ink reader on holiday, or outdoors in summer, but more commonly I enjoy reading in bed at night on a tablet in dark mode - something a real book can't offer when you have a sleeping spouse beside you.

 ![Book](/assets/images/book.jpg){: .centre-image width="450px"}